-2023 40¢ Red Fox
+2023 40¢ Red Fox (Coil)

 January 5, 2023

 First Day City:

 Banknote Corporation of America

-Format: Coils of 3,000 OR Coils of 10,000
+Coil of 3,000 OR Coil of 10,000

 ) are the largest fox species and can be found across the Northern Hemisphere.
 While they are called "red," they can be found in a number of different colors including leucistic (white), melanistic (black), and more.
 In general, red foxes living in the northern parts of their range are larger than those in the southern parts.